 If the Sun represents the cosmic Yang force, the Moon is the yielding Yin.

 The Moon sheds no light of her own; she only reflects the light of the Sun.
 And so she’s associated with the act of receiving, accepting, and feeling.

 Nevertheless, the Moon’s just as important to life on Earth as the Sun; we need the Moon’s gravity to stabilize our climate and allow life to evolve and thrive.
 And so, she’s also linked to things that nurture, cultivate, comfort, and protect.

 Paradoxically, the Moon represents change as well as routine.
 While her form changes from night to night, the pattern of change is predictable.
 And so the Moon represents our capacity to handle change, as well as actions that are familiar, habitual, instinctive, or routine.

 If the Sun represents our conscious mind, then the Moon is our subconscious or even unconscious mind.
 Whenever we relax or shift into another altered state, such as sleeping or dreaming, we evoke the Moon.
 Even memory, and nostalgia, dreaming of the past, are all functions of the Moon.

-The “negative” sides of these concepts are the “unskilled” uses of the Moon’s energies.
-Things like co-dependency, intoxication, emotional irrationality, becoming stuck in habits or routines, or feeling victimized by fate and addictions.
+The “negative” sides of these concepts, or the “unskilled” uses of the Moon’s energies are things like: co-dependency, intoxication, emotional irrationality, becoming stuck in habits and routines, or feeling victimized by fate and addictions.

 The Moon in a Horoscope Chart